mahebei/todo-list/README.md

 # todo-list
-A todo list written in React
+A todo list practice written in React